-This is dedicated to my daughter Bridget, who walked out of her high school class today to protest government inaction on climate change.
-Many of our problems, including climate change, can only be solved with one-child families.
+Every human adds force to the destructive civilized storm spiraling out of control.
+Most of our problems, including climate change, can only be solved with one-child families.

-No Matter Our Cause, It’s a Lost Cause Unless We Reduce Our Population.
+No Matter Our Cause, It’s a Lost Cause Unless We Reduce Our Future Population.

 If families had one child to none, human population would fall from 7.6 billion to 1 billion in 100 years.
 The ideal population of the America’s may be its pre-Columbian level of about 100 million or reduced by about 100x from today.

 With One-Child Families, Population Drops From 7.6 to 1 Billion in 100 Years.

 Many of our greatest challenges: poverty, scarcity, disease, wild ecosystem loss, resource wars, climate change will only be resolved by reducing human population to 1 billion.
 Think about that for a moment.
 There is no way to solve these problems without significantly reducing human population.
 Politicians can ameliorate them for a few years, but never solve.
 These threats will only get worse for our children.